pfheatwole/thesis/source/canopy_geometry.rst

 * [[Advantages of parametric geometries]]

   * Parametric designs try to balance simplicity and expressibility.
 Parameters "summarize" the structure.
-A good parametrization lets you focus on high-level design without forcing you into simplistic designs.
-    [[I'm interested in "easy to create, good enough" approximations of real wings, not physically-realistic simulations.]]
+A good parametrization lets you focus on high-level design without forcing you into simplistic designs. **The goal is to find simple design parameters that capture the complex structure of the wing.** [[I'm interested in "easy to create, good enough" approximations of real wings, not physically-realistic simulations.]]

   * Parametric models let you standardize so you can compared models.